vasanthmuthoju/starkpharma/project-structure.md

 # CEIPAL-Style Recruiting Platform - Project Documentation

 ## Overview
-A modern, AI-powered recruiting and workforce management platform built with React, TypeScript, and Tailwind CSS.
+A modern, AI-powered recruiting and workforce management platform built with React, JavaScript, and Tailwind CSS.
 The entire design system is derived from the Stark Pharma logo colors.

 ## Color Palette (Extracted from Logo)